EvanYu1013/url-shortener/README.md

 3. Set up your `.env` file with the necessary database configurations.
 4. Run `php artisan migrate` to create the database schema.
 5. Ensure the `MAXMIND_LICENSE_KEY` is set in your `.env` file, then execute `php artisan maxmind:download` to download and update the IP location database.
+6. To handle request logging efficiently in high traffic scenarios, execute `php artisan queue:work` to start processing jobs on the queue.

 ## Usage